 The first and second ranks are filled with White's agents.
 The seventh and eighth are filled with Black's.

 White has a fool for a king.

+The Fool (F) can move as a Knight or move one step horizontally or vertically.
+It cannot capture agents of any type.
+Only Pawns and the King can capture a fool, capturing by replacement in the usual fashion.
 Fools are forbidden to step onto a square that means that the enemy king is on a square that the fool could have reached (had it been unoccupied).
 On the other hand, the enemy king is forbidden to step onto a square that the fool could have reached in just one move, so the fools can contribute to mating the enemy king.
-The king can take out the fool, but the fool can not take out the king.
+The King can capture the Fool, but the Fool cannot capture the King (or anything else.)

 This 'user submitted' page is a collaboration between the posting user and the Chess Variant Pages.
 Registered contributors to the Chess Variant Pages have the ability to post their own works, subject to review and editing by the Chess Variant Pages Editorial Staff.